 For new apprenticeship starts from 1 April 2019, this co-investment rate is changing.
 You will pay 5% towards the cost of apprenticeship training, and the government will pay the rest (95%), up to the funding band maximum.

 All apprenticeships started before 1 April 2019, will continue at the current co-investment rate of 10% until completion.

 Employer services from Totton College

 Totton College offers a range of services that enable employers and employees to develop new skills through work-related learning.
 Our services include:

 As part of our commitment to smaller employers we offer a free training needs analysis to enable you to assess potential skills gaps in your company, and provide you with appropriate and cost-effective training solutions.

 We offer a variety of accredited courses and professional training for those who wish to upskill themselves in the workplace, or are looking to expand their career opportunities.
 These range from one-day courses to part-time training across an academic year, and include industry-relevant VRQs and diplomas.

 We develop bespoke training programmes to meet employers’ individual needs, and help you or your employees to gain new skills and qualifications.
 This includes industry-specific training for areas from the automotive industry to hair and beauty clients, as well as tailored courses in Photoshop, digital marketing and IT.
 These can be delivered onsite or at Totton College.

 See more about our employer services here.

-For more information about the levy, or to learn more about our other services, contact us:
+For more information about the levy and non-levy funding, or to learn more about our other services, contact us: